joel-depiltech/codeigniter-gettext/README.md

 This is [CodeIgniter](https://codeigniter.com) PHP framework package for dealing with [Gettext](https://www.gnu.org/software/gettext/).

-This package is a fork from Marko Martivović library : https://github.com/Marko-M/codeigniter-gettext
+This package is a fork from [Marko Martivović](https://github.com/Marko-M/codeigniter-gettext) library.

 Please use [Composer](https://getcomposer.org) to install it and include it as a package in your CodeIgniter application.